 From Sanctuary Shard

 This article is intended to serve as a detailed overview of how RPCSS is suppose to work in design for those who are trying to wrap their head around the concept.
-For those of you who prefer to listen, a pod cast of this article is available.
 Further details can be found in the RPCSS category on the Wiki, as well as on the RPCSS Manual page, also on the wiki.

 RPCSS, which stands for Role-Play Conquest Simulation System began with the premise it is nearly impossible to create large scale armed conflict in games which have only individual players on each side.

-While this design wasn't originally created for a Game of Thrones like story, it is a more familiar example than the fiction we started with.
-For those of you who are unfamiliar with Game of Thrones, simply consider any medieval world war from any fiction or history you like, and you’ll be on page with me.
+Consider a Game of Thrones or any medieval world war from any fiction or history you like, and you’ll be on page with me.

 However, most role-players are not interested in playing out a scripted story where who wins and who loses is pre-determined.
 They want a fair chance at winning.

 Most of us who role-play have also played tabletop games like Dungeons and Dragons.
-Creating a set of rules is the next logical step for guild leaders and game masters when confronted with the challenge of creating any storyline that involves the use of armies.
+Creating a set of rules is the next logical step for game masters when confronted with the challenge of creating any storyline that involves the use of armies.

-This can take weeks for a single game master to work out, and much longer if there are multiple guild leaders who all need to agree.
-It often gets more and more complicated, and someone is stuck with the nearly full time job of managing these numbers every week.
+This can take weeks for a single game master to work out, and much longer if there are multiple team leaders who all need to agree.
+It often gets more and more complicated, and someone is stuck with the nearly full-time job of managing these numbers every week.

-The first thing RPCSS does is manage this information for our guild/faction/noble house leaders using a base set of rules and the advantage of a programmed solution that doesn’t go on vacation or get bogged down at work.
+The first thing RPCSS does is manage this information for our team leaders using a base set of rules and the advantage of a programmed solution that doesn’t go on vacation or get bogged down at work.

 Once you have figured out all the basic accounting needed to stage conflict the next step is to figure out how battles will be resolved.
-Questions such as; how far can an army travel in a day, are all armies equally powerful, how do we know which army wins, what happens when an army looses, does the winning army get to keep the land, how big can the army under one leader get, how are supply lines managed, can spies infiltrate an army, etc, etc.
+Questions such as; how far can an army travel in a day, are all armies equally powerful, how do we know which army wins, what happens when an army loses, does the winning army get to keep the land, how many armies can one team control, how are supply lines managed, can spies infiltrate an army, etc, etc.